 Using the TinyMCE rich text editor in Bryntum Grid

 TinyMCE is a popular WYSIWYG rich text editor that can be used to create a Microsoft Word-like editing experience in web apps.
 The basic open-source version of the editor is available for free.
-You can enhance its capabilities by paying for a TinyMCE subscription and optional add-on features, such as an AI assistant, support for math equations, and revision history.
+You can enhance its capabilities with a TinyMCE subscription, plus paid add-on features such as an AI assistant, support for math equations, and revision history.

 You’ll learn how to: